Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 * Optional LLM-friendly structured logs for automation
 * Naming and terminology cleanup across modules

+**Note:** Centralized configuration work is likely to be completed sooner than originally expected.

 **Outcome:** Faster onboarding, easier enterprise deployment, more predictable behavior.

 ---